-Being positive about death in no way means trivialising it, or denying the grief and sorrow that we may feel.
-In fact it means openly sharing all the emotions happy and sad, and in so doing breaking down the taboos and the fear.
+Being positive about death doesn’t mean trivialising it, or denying the grief and sorrow that we may feel.
+In fact, it means openly sharing all the emotions happy and sad, and in so doing breaking down the taboos and the fear.
 It’s okay to feel!

 I joined the Apart of Me team 10 days ago, as a volunteer.
-I’m Lucy, and I have lost many of the people closest to me over the course of my life: My best friend, my first love, and even myself, well almost, to two suicide attempts in my early twenties, my young brother, my parents and many more.
+I’m Lucy, and I have lost many of the people closest to me throughout my life: my best friend, my first love, and even myself, well almost, to two suicide attempts in my early twenties, my young brother, my parents and many more.
 So, whilst I was overjoyed to be involved in such a worthwhile project, I was a little afraid that all of the grief might come back and drown me, particularly as I have an obsessive sort of mind.

 So yes, inevitably, there has been a constant background chat of death going on over the last 10 days.